 In 2020, Microdosing Institute developed a new microdosing stacking formula—the Cordyceps stack.
-The term stacking is combining several (no-psycho-active) substances with a microdosing substance.
-This specific combination stacks the Cordyceps mushrooms with psilocybin (Magic Mushrooms or Magic Truffles) and vitamin b12.
+The term stacking means combining several (no-psycho-active) substances with a microdosing substance.
+This specific combination stacks the Cordyceps mushrooms with psilocybin (magic mushrooms or magic truffles) and vitamin B12.
 Cordyceps has no psychoactive effect, but it does give more energy.
 There are several benefits related to microdosing psilocybin in combination with this very intriguing medicinal mushroom.
-Another well-known stacking formula is the Stamets Stack.
+Another well-known microdosing stacking formula is the Stamets Stack.

 What is Cordyceps?

 Cordyceps—in full, Cordyceps Sinensis—is a mushroom with many unique properties.
-It’s native to the highlands of Tibet, Nepal, and China, where it can fetch up to $30,000 per kilo.
-The mushroom is also called Caterpillar Fungus or Caterpillar Mushroom because of the way it goes about life.
-It’s a parasitoid, which means it invades a host—in this case insects—grows inside and eventually breaches outwards, taking the host life in the process.
+It’s native to the highlands of Tibet, Nepal, and China, where it can fetch up to $30,000 per kilogram.
+The mushroom is also called Caterpillar Fungus or Caterpillar Mushroom because of the way it goes about life; it’s a parasitoid, which means it invades a host—in this case insects—grows inside of them and eventually breaches outwards, taking the host’s life in the process.
 Don’t worry, it’s now mostly cultivated in artificial environments where no insects are harmed.

 In Traditional Chinese Medicine (TCM), the use of Cordyceps has a long history.
 It’s traditionally used to treat numerous conditions, ranging from libido loss to cancer.
 Today, the energizing effects of this mushroom are mainly utilized in sports, but can also be explored in everyday life.
 Generally, Cordyceps is a fantastic mushroom that promotes the balance between yin and yang and works through the kidney and lung meridians.